Skip to content

 msh --provider openrouter

-# Switch back to OpenCode Zen
+# Switch to OpenCode Zen

 msh --provider opencode-zen